Perevalov/qa_chatbots_exercises/Exercise_3/README.md

 * Average token number in a question;
 * Average character number a question.

 Depending on your exercise variant implement a question classification algorithm based on provided training data (see variant).
-You can use Rule-Based approach (e.g. keyword classifier) **or** Machine Learning approach (e.g. Bag of Words + Logistic Regression).
+You can use a Rule-Based approach (e.g. keyword classifier) **or** a Machine Learning approach (e.g. Bag of Words + Logistic Regression).

 Train (or set up) your algorithm on `train.csv` data.
 Test the quality of the algorithm on `test.csv` data.

 For testing use following metrics: `Precision`, `Recall`, `F1 Score` (averaging type = weighted).

-In the README.md file in your submission include your findings about the datasets analysis and the metrics results.
+In the README.md file in your submission include your findings of the datasets analysis and the metrics results.

 **OPTIONAL:** compare the metrics values while training on non-preprocessed data and preprocessed (see previous exercise).